About the course

 - Achievement of individual goals

-The National Institute for Clinical Excellence Guidelines for Schizophrenia (NICE, 2014) recommend that family interventions are offered to 100% of families where someone experiences episodes of schizophrenia.
+The National Institute for Health and Care Excellence for Schizophrenia (NICE, 2014) recommends offering family interventions to all families where someone experiences episodes of psychosis.
 Evidence indicates that this approach is effective for those with bipolar disorder, major depression and other long-term mental health problems.

 The course covers both the theory and practice of BFT.
-Participants on the course will be introduced to theoretical aspects of the approach, and to the similarities and differences between BFT and other psychosocial and psychoeducational approaches to working with families under stress.
+The course will introduce participants to the theoretical aspects of the approach and highlight the similarities and differences between BFT and other psychosocial and psychoeducational approaches to working with families under stress.
 This course will be particularly applicable to those people working within the fields of Adult Mental Health, Learning Disabilities and Children’s Services.

 The majority of the course consists of participants learning the skills, which constitute the BFT approach.
-These skills are taught in a very practical way.
-This is done through role-play in pairs and small groups, through observation of tutors and filmed material, and through large and small group discussions.
-Participants are asked to bring material from their own caseloads to work on.
+The course teaches these skills in a highly practical way.
+Participants develop them through role‑play in pairs and small groups, by observing tutors and filmed material, and through large and small group discussions.
+Participants are also asked to bring material from their own caseloads to work on.
 Throughout the five days there is ample opportunity for participants to practice all of the skills involved in this approach to family work.
 A detailed course manual and all course materials will be provided.

-The course will be facilitated by experienced multi-disciplinary speakers and facilitators from the Meriden Family Programme team.
+Experienced multidisciplinary speakers and facilitators from the Meriden Family Programme team will facilitate the course.

 Cost